-- Vehicle load Vehicle load is expressed as the ratio of passengers to the total number of seats on a vehicle at its maximum load point.
-The standard for maximum vehicle load is no standees the Virginia Breeze service meets this standard. - Vehicle headway Vehicle headway is the amount of time between two vehicles traveling in the same direction on a given route.
+- Vehicle headway Vehicle headway is the amount of time between two vehicles traveling in the same direction on a given route.
 A shorter headway corresponds to more frequent service.
-The standard for vehicle headways is daily service (at least once a day) - the Virginia Breeze service meets this standard. - On-time performance On-time performance is a measure that indicates the percentage of time a route is in adherence to its schedule.
+The standard for vehicle headways is 24 hours or daily service (at least once a day) the Virginia Breeze service meets this standard. - On-time performance On-time performance is a measure that indicates the percentage of time a route is in adherence to its schedule.
 It is calculated by dividing the number of timepoints that are met as scheduled by the total number of timepoints.
 Non-end-of-line timepoints are considered on-time if a bus departs a stop 1 minute before to 15 minutes after the scheduled departure time.
 End-of-line timepoints are considered on-time if the bus arrives to the stop 1 minute before to 15 minutes after the scheduled arrival time.
-DRPT has set an average monthly on-time target of 80% for the Virginia Breeze- the Virginia Breeze service meets this target. - Service availability Service availability is a general measure of the distribution of routes within a transit provider's service area or the span of service.
-The standard for service availability is once a day at the schedule time (one in-bound trip and one out-bound trip) the Virginia Breeze service meets this standard.
+DRPT has set an average monthly on-time target of 80% for the Virginia Breeze the Virginia Breeze service meets this target. - Service availability Service availability is a general measure of the distribution of routes within a transit provider's service area or the span of service.
+The standard for service availability is once a day at the schedule time (one in-bound trip and one outbound trip) the Virginia Breeze service meets this standard.